brwitten/ruby-algorithms-drills/merge-sort/README.md

 -  A `merge_sort` function that takes an array, splits the array in two, calls `merge_sort` to sort each half of the array, and then calls a `merge` function to put the sorted halves back together.
 The `merge_sort` function **is recursive**, so think about a "base case".

 -  A `merge` function that takes two arrays as parameters, and combines them to create one sorted list .
-The `merge` function **is not recursive**.
+The `merge` function **can be either iterative or recursive**.
+We're going to work on the iterative case first.

 *Note: the merge sort algorithm can also be implemented with iterative (non-recursive) code, but it is significantly harder.*